 As we will be spending lots more time indoors, you want to make sure that your home is organised and that you’re not living under a tower of clutter.
 As the Danes love a touch of warmth and texture in their homes, we couldn’t think of a more perfect solution for clutter that would fit the bill.

-Keep your favourite coffee table reads nearby and store them in one of our rustic magazine baskets, so you can grab them quickly and snuggle underneath a soft blanket to wind down with.
-The Danes love being cosy so having your blanket, your book and a nice easy read close by in your sacred space is the perfect way to have everything you need to hand.
+Keep your favourite coffee table reads nearby and store them in a rustic magazine basket, so you can grab them quickly and snuggle underneath a soft blanket to wind down with.
+The Danes love being cosy so having your blanket and a nice easy read close by in your sacred space, is the perfect way to have everything you need to hand.
 Not to mention it means you can put everything back neatly as well.
 To complete the look, light the fire and enjoy nothing but the natural, warming glow of your fireplace to help you feel especially calm.
 Don’t forget your log basket and adorn your fireplace with elegance.